 Channeling Indian heritage in Tribeca

-Named after the Hindi and Urdu word for “traveler,” Musaafer draws from a 100-day journey chef Mayank Istwal took across India’s 29 states.
-Regional stories, techniques, and recipes that Istwal collection inform the restaurant’s menu.
+Named after the Hindi and Urdu word for “traveler,” the concept is rooted in chef Istwal’s 100-day journey across India’s 29 states, where he gathered regional recipes and techniques that now inform the menu.

 More from HD: